Choose your settings

 Don’t hesitate to reach out to a legal professional to help you interpret legal documents.

-• If it’s incomplete, how much will you have to contribute?
+• If it’s not at 100%, how much will you need to pay?

 Home insurance